The Interesting 70's

 [additional writings by Juana/Walden/Fe Cabonce, to our best recollection]

-[Walden -- The first year of "Martial Law" was very peaceful, in total contrary to its name "Martial".
+[Walden -- The first years of "Martial Law" were very peaceful, in total contrary to its name "Martial".
 There was real peace.
 With curfew set at 9pm (later extending to 12 Midnight, I thought we (William and myself) had the best times of our childhood.
-Mother would take us to the movies once a week.
-The best movie houses then, "Lyric" and "Crest" were 2 blocks away .
-We always walked to watch the movies - yes walk.
-During those early days, it is unlawful to be in a group of more than 3 people.
-So, we would split into several splinter groups, and walking in different sides of the street.
-Back then Sundays are non-working day, yet I remember, tagging along with my mother to the store even on Sundays.
+My Mother would take us to the movies once a week, of course, with a battalion of 10-15 people tagged along.
+The best movie houses then, "Lyric" and "Crest" were just 2 blocks away .
+We always walked to watch the movies - yes walked.
+During those early Martial Law days, it was unlawful to be in a group of more than 3 people.
+So, we would split ourselves into several splinter groups, and walking in different sides of the street.
+Back then Sundays were non-working day, yet I remember, tagging along with my mother to the store even on Sundays.
 Mother would always bring a battalion of 8-10 sales staff, and brought fruits -- durian, lanzones, santol, after watching the movie!

 Mayor Elias Lopez in 1972.

 Lanzones were PISO per supot.

 Between 1973 and 76, I became very involved with the community particularly with the Davao City Chamber of Commere and Industry, and the Lions Club of Davao.
 I sincerely felt it was a natural duty for me to serve and contribute back to the community whenever I possibly can.
 The Lions' motto "We Serve" is embedded not only in my Lions Shirt Jacket, but in my heart.
 In March of 1976, in appreciation to contributions to the betterment of the minorities of Davao and my service to my community I was conferred the title of Datu as "Datu Looc" in the Tribal Festival in Davao at the "Palaruang Lungsod ng Dabaw."